Davsan88/guidesAndNotes/aws_practitioner.md

 A burning platform is a compelling and urgent need for change within an organization, often driven by market pressures, competition, or technological advancements, necessitating a rapid transformation strategy.

 ### Digital Transformation Checklist

+A digital transformation checklist includes key steps such as assessing current capabilities, setting clear objectives, leveraging cloud technologies, fostering a culture of innovation, and continuously measuring and optimizing the transformation efforts.

 ### Evolution of Computing Power
 ### Amazon Bracket